Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Verification of neural scaling laws for input-state-output data

-In this section, we show that several types of NSLs can be observed in the context of learning-based system identification.
-We show that different identification methods yield reproducible NSLs across a variety of system types and prior physical knowledge levels.
+In this section, we show that several types of {broken} NSLs can be observed in the context of learning-based system identification {using input-state-output data}.
+We show that different identification methods yield reproducible NSLs across a {different} system types and prior physical knowledge levels.
 An overview of all the experiments and approximated NSLs is presented in the Appendix.
 In the following subsections, we take a closer look at a few figures that represent the general trends we noticed by inspecting all the results of the different experiments.